OSGeo/PROJ/docs/source/development/reference/functions.rst

     - AUTHORITY=name: to restrict the authority of coordinate operations looked up in the database.
-When not specified, coordinate ``operations from any authority`` will be searched, with the restrictions set in the authority_to_authority_preference database table related to the authority of the source/target CRS themselves.
+When not specified, coordinate operations from any authority will be searched, with the restrictions set in the authority_to_authority_preference database table related to the authority of the source/target CRS themselves.
-      If authority is set to "any", then coordinate operations from any authority will be searched If authority is a non-empty string different of ``any``, then coordinate operations will be searched only in that authority namespace (e.g ``EPSG``).
+      If authority is set to ``any``, then coordinate operations from any authority will be searched.
+      If authority is a non-empty string different of ``any``, then coordinate operations will be searched only in that authority namespace (e.g ``EPSG``).